wmeijer221/muBench-experiment/gssi_experiment/gateway_aggregator/results/30_10/readme.md

 # Conclusions

 The baseline results show a more or less similar U shape, albeit with some noise around the curve's expected peak.

+Both the amount of compute resources and the load size are minimally related to the theoretical model's results.
+The U-shape is still present in both of them.
+However,